 During pregnancy, hormonal changes cause the breasts to enlarge, and breastfeeding prolongs engorgement.
-Afterward, the breasts deflate, lose tone, drop lower on the chest and occasionally become asymmetric.
+Afterward, the breasts deflate, lose tone, drop lower on the chest and occasionally become asymmetrical.
 The upper pole of the breast flattens, which diminishes the cleavage line, and the lower pole of the breast may take a sagging, or hanging appearance.
 In some cases, the areola widens and ductal scarring can cause the nipples to invert.
 None of these changes will reverse naturally; however, all of them may be improved or corrected through surgery.

-Babies cause three major disruptions to the mother’s abdominal wall.
+Developing babies cause three major disruptions to the mother’s abdominal wall.

-A tummy tuck (abdominoplasty) reverses these three changes by repairing the muscles, removing the fat and tightening the skin.
+A tummy tuck (abdominoplasty) reverses these three changes by repairing the abdominal muscles, removing the fat, and tightening the skin.
 Any stretch marks beneath the belly button and scars from c-section may be improved or eliminated as well.
 There are several variations of this procedure.
 A “full” abdominoplasty includes extensive muscle repair and repositioning of the belly button; a “mini” removes the fatty bulge with less muscle manipulation and no changes to the belly button.
 Dr. Donaldson makes adjustments as necessary to customize the surgical technique for each patient.

 Flanks, Hips, Thighs and Genital Area